niloydebbarma-code/allycat-rag-graprag/docs/running-in-docker.md

 - `-p 8080:8080`: maps port 8080 to the web UI
 - `-v allycat-vol1:/allycat/workspace` maps a volume into workspace directory.
 This way all of our work (downloaded web content, models ..etc) would be saved.

-After the successfull container start, you will be within the container in shell.
+After the container starts, you will be within the container in shell.

 ## Docker Container Layout

-The working directory will be `/allycat`
+The working directory is `/allycat`

-All downloaded artifacts such as website content, models would be under `/allycat/workspace` directory.
+All downloaded artifacts such as website content, models will be under the `/allycat/workspace` directory.

 ## Running AllyCat